Fills

 Single-colored fill

-The simplest possible usecase fills the space between two plot lines:
+The simplest possible use case fills the space between two plot lines:

 @plot.fill decorator and plot.Fill object always must be used together.
 Even in simple cases of a